-Whether transporting passengers, cargo or dangerous goods, getting safely from A to B is essential.
+Whether transporting passengers, cargo or dangerous goods, getting safely from A to B is all that matters.

-Over the next 5 years, Transport Canada will receive $76.7 million dollars to modernize Canada’s transportation system.
+Transport Canada will receive $76.7 million dollars to modernize Canada’s transportation system

 According to Transport Canada’s annual report, activities include: